TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Control_Unit/Detailed_Design.md

 ## Overview of Proposed Solution

 The Control Unit subsystem shall use an Arduino Nano to coordinate motion across the CoreXY mechanism (an Arduino Uno can be substituted, if the Nano cannot be ordered), generating microstepped motor signals through two TMC2209 stepper drivers (two TMC2208 stepper drivers should be able to be substituted, if the TMC2209 cannot be ordered).
-These drivers provide smooth, accurate positioning within ±0.5mm and support collision-free piece movement through 1/256 microstepping and controlled current regulation.
+These drivers provide smooth, accurate positioning within ±0.5mm and support collision-free piece movement through 1/64 microstepping and controlled current regulation.
 The subsystem shall process UART commands from the Processing Unit at 9600bps with a total response latency under 50ms, ensuring responsive gameplay and reliable electromagnet operation for chess piece movement.

 All electrical and mechanical elements shall comply with NFPA 70 (National Electrical Code), FCC Part 15 Subpart B, and UL 60950-1 for grounding, insulation, and interference protection.
 Wiring and enclosures shall meet NEC Article 400 and OSHA 29 CFR 1910 Subpart S for safe cable routing and protective bonding, while external surfaces shall remain below 40 °C per UL 94 and 16 CFR 1505.7 thermal safety standards.
 Components shall be RoHS-compliant and sourced from verified domestic distributors to support cost efficiency and sustainability.
 Collectively, these measures ensure the Control Unit operates precisely, safely, and reliably within the automated chess system.

 ## Interface with Other Subsystems

-**TODO**

-Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
-Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.
+**TODO: Include information about power to the stepper drivers directly from the PSU**

+The Control Unit interfaces directly with the Processing Unit and CoreXY Unit, as well as interfacing indirectly with the Power Unit.
+The Control Unit coordinates data exchange, actuation, and system power delivery with these other subsystems.
+This integration ensures synchronized communication between software logic, motion hardware, and the electromagnet assembly (responsible for piece manipulation).

+### Processing Unit Interface

+Communication between the Processing Unit (a Raspberry Pi 4B) and the Control Unit (Arduino Nano) shall occur via a dedicated UART serial connection operating at 9600 bps [7].
+The Pi acts as the command source, transmitting compact binary messages representing validated chess moves.
+Each message consists of two sets of data: the first set specifies the source square, and the second set specifies the destination square.
+The Control Unit’s firmware continuously listens on its UART receive line, parsing each two-byte message into a structured motion command.
+Upon receipt, the Arduino interprets the square coordinates and generates corresponding movement profiles for the CoreXY system.

+The Processing Unit also provides regulated 5V DC logic power to the Control Unit via a mini-B USB connection.
+This interface supplies sufficient current for the Arduino Nano and attached low-power peripherals, including the TMC2209 stepper driver logic inputs and MOSFET gate control circuit.
+To ensure safe operation, the USB ground and signal return paths are tied to the system common ground, as defined in NFPA 70 and OSHA 29 CFR 1910 Subpart S [6][9].

+### CoreXY Interface

+The Control Unit commands the CoreXY mechanism through two TMC2209 stepper driver modules, generating synchronized STEP and DIR signals for independent control of the X and Y motion axes [3].
+The firmware implements edge-prioritized movement logic to ensure consistent and collision-free piece translation: each chess piece first moves from the center of its square to the nearest edge in the direction of travel, proceeds along the grid edge (or along both edges in a zigzag path for diagonal moves), and finally returns to the center of the target square.

+This motion pattern minimizes interference with adjacent pieces while maintaining accurate board alignment.
+The Control Unit also interfaces with an N-channel enhancement-mode MOSFET circuit that switches the electromagnet on and off.
+The Arduino’s digital output pin provides a 5V logic signal to the MOSFET gate, energizing the magnet only when a pickup or release operation is required.
+The electromagnet connects via a Grove-compatible 5V output port, simplifying integration and cable management within the CoreXY carriage assembly.

+The stepper drivers and and electromagnet share a common logic ground with the Arduino Nano.
+Proper current limiting and isolation between logic and load paths are maintained per UL 60950-1 and NEC Article 400 [5][6].

+### Power Unit Interface

+The Control Unit receives its primary operating power indirectly through the Processing Unit’s 5V USB output.
+This connection powers the Arduino Nano, the logic side of both TMC2209 drivers, and the MOSFET control line for the electromagnet.
+All power and signal cables shall conform to NEC Article 400 specifications for flexible cords and cables, ensuring rated insulation, strain relief, and secure routing to avoid pinch points or abrasion [6].
+Grounding and bonding follow OSHA 29 CFR 1910 Subpart S, ensuring that the Control Unit’s enclosure and ground planes are properly connected to protective earth [9].
+This structured power distribution ensures stable operation and compliance with applicable electrical safety codes, while maintaining a compact and modular interface layout between subsystems.

 ## Buildable Schematic